The second memory.

 But here’s the thing: it was a teeny kitchen, and I couldn’t be bothered faffing around with saucepans or extra jugs.
 So I poured the milk straight into my favourite mug and popped it in the microwave.

 Now, I’m fairly clumsy.
 Burns, bruises, scratch marks…I’ve always had a unique way of accumulating them.
-So I knew what to do when the inevitable happened – run the burn under cool water for at least 20 minutes…check!
+So I knew what to do when the inevitable happened, which in this case meant running the burn under cool water for at least 20 minutes…check!

 Maybe.